Attack time analysis in dynamic attack trees via integer linear programming: Experiments

-In order to create a set of testing DATs that are large enough for a meaningful performance comparison, we do the following.
-As building blocks, we use a selection of DATs from the literature, presented in Table \ref{tab:DATs}.
-For some of the duration of the BASes were random variables, and we took the expected value for the duration; otherwise we took a random duration from $[1,10]$.
-To combine two DATs $T_1$, $T_2$ into a larger one, we introduce a new root node $v$ with a random label, and add edges $(v,\recht{R}_{T_1})$ and $(v,\recht{R}_{T_2})$.
-Then, we pick random BASes $b_1$ from $T_1$ and $b_2$ from $T_2$ and identify them (with a new random duration).
-The new DAT represents a system consisting of two subsystems that share one BAS.
-This is not the only way to combine two DATs into a single larger one, but we choose this method to ensure non-treelike DATs, as for treelike DATs the bottom-up algorithm $\mathtt{MT\text{-}{BU}}$ suffices.
+To create a testing suite large enough for a meaningful performance comparison, we do the following.
+As building blocks, we use a selection of DATs from the literature, shown in Table \ref{tab:DATs}.
+For some, the duration of the BAS are random variables, and we take the expected value for the duration; otherwise we take a random duration from $\{1,2,\ldots,10\}$.
+We use three methods for combining two DATs $T_1,T_2$ into a larger one (see Figure \ref{fig:combi}): \begin{enumerate} \item We take a random BAS $v$ from $T_1$ and consider the modular composition by replacing $v$ in $T_1$ by $T_2$.
+This represents a larger system, in which one subsystem, represented by $v$ in $T_1$, is given its own DAT for more fine-grained analysis. \item We introduce a new root node $v$ with a random label, and add edges $(v,\recht{R}_{T_1})$ and $(v,\recht{R}_{T_2})$.
+This represents a system consisting of two separate subsystems. \item We introduce a new root node $v$ with a random label, and add edges $(v,\recht{R}_{T_1})$ and $(v,\recht{R}_{T_2})$; we then pick random BAS $b_1$ from $T_1$ and $b_2$ from $T_2$ and identify them (with a new random duration in $\{1,2,\ldots,10\}$).
+This represents a system consisting of two subsystems that have a shared attack step. \end{enumerate}

+These are not the only ways by which multiple DATs can be combined; for instance, $T_1$ and $T_2$ could share multiple BAS.
+We selected these three methods to capture some of the common ways DATs are created by experts.
+Creating a benchmark suite of large DATs that resemble DATs from industry is an important avenue for further research, but beyond the scope of this paper.

+We create two suites of testing DATs by combining the DATs from Table \ref{tab:DATs}.
+For the first suite, $\mathcal{A}$, we combine DATs using one of the three methods above (drawn randomly) until the result has a given number of nodes.
+The resulting will have many modules, as $T_1$ is a module under the first method, and both $T_1$ and $T_2$ are modules under the second method.
+Therefore, we expect the modular approaches to be very fast on the DATs in $\mathcal{A}$.
+To also study DATs with less modules, we create the second suite, $\mathcal{B}$, by combining DATs using only the third method.
+Again, one could assign other weights to the three combination methods to obtain yet different testing suites, but $\mathcal{A}$ and $\mathcal{B}$ represent two of the extremes of what DATs can look like.